Elvisjohn37/taskmanagement/README.md

 # React App with Laravel Framework

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev/guide).

 ## Available Scripts